 All fines and penalties vary according to the specific circumstance of each case.
-It is highly recommended that anyone facing a DUI charge consult with an attorney.
-They will be best suited to get the fines and penalties reduced to a minimum, and in some cases, have the case dismissed.
+Anyone facing a DUI charge should consider consulting with an attorney, who can possibly get the fines and penalties reduced to a minimum-and in some cases, have the case dismissed.

-Under Georgia state law, any licensed person operating a motor vehicle automatically gives his or her consent to an approved test (blood, breath, or urine) for the purposes of showing intoxication.
-Any driver refusing to take an intoxication test is subject to license suspension for one year.
+Under Georgia state law, any licensed person operating a motor vehicle automatically consents to an approved test (blood, breath, or urine) for the purposes of showing intoxication.
+Any driver refusing to take an intoxication test is subject to a one year license suspension.

 Chemical tests must be administered according to the standards set forth by the Division of Forensic Sciences of the Georgia Bureau of Investigation.
 In addition, blood tests must be carried out by a licensed nurse, doctor, lab technician, emergency medical personnel, or other equally qualified person.
 A driver accused of a DUI offense has the right to request a second, independent, chemical test at his or her own expense.

-A judge can legitimately ignore the five-year look-back period and review your entire record when deciding your punishment; the five-year look-back only dictates mandatory increases in punishment.
-Your previous record can also be introduced at your trial if it is considered by the judge to demonstrate “evidence of similar transactions”—in other words, a pattern of such offenses.
+A trial court judge can legitimately ignore the ten-year look-back period and review your entire record when deciding your punishment; the ten-year look-back only dictates mandatory increases in punishment.
+Your previous record can also be introduced at trial if the judge believes it demonstrates "evidence of similar transactions"—in other words, a pattern of such offenses.

-The DMV administrative hearing is worth attending; it may be your only chance to save your driving privilege in Georgia.
-It also gives your attorney a chance to cross-examine the arresting officer under oath.
+The DMV administrative hearing is also critical; it may be your only chance to save your driving privilege in Georgia.
+In addition, it gives your attorney a chance to cross-examine the arresting officer under oath.